ajeydudhe/workflow-lite/README.md

 }
 ```

-The *ReverseStringActivity* class extends the *AbstractActivity* class with in turn implements the Activity interface.
-The class take the value to be operated upon as input.
+The *ReverseStringActivity* class extends the *AbstractActivity* class with in turn implements the *Activity* interface.
+The class takes the value to be operated upon as input.
 It implements the *execute()* method returning the reverse of the input string.

 Similarly, we will have the *AlternateCaseActivity* implemented.